Environmental guidance for your business in Northern Ireland & Scotland

 If your activities release air pollutants into the environment, you may be committing an offence.
 You must get written authorisation from your environmental regulator or local council if your activities are likely to result in releasing emissions to air.

 If your activities pollute the water environment you are committing an offence.
-You must get written consent or authorisation from your environmental regulator before you discharge anything other than clean, uncontaminated water to surface waters or ground waters.
+You may need authorisation from your environmental regulator before you discharge anything to surface waters or ground waters.

 Before you take water directly from surface waters or ground waters, you may need an abstraction licence.
 This includes taking or diverting water from rivers, streams, canals, lakes, springs, wells, boreholes, coastal waters and estuaries.
 You will not need an abstraction licence if you only use water from the mains supply.